Jaime Konerman-Sease, PhD, HEC-C

 Dr. Jaime Konerman-Sease is a Clinical Ethics Assistant Professor at the University of Minnesota Center for Bioethics.
 She is a member of the team at the Center for Bioethics that provides clinical ethics services for the MHealth Fairview System.
 Her role includes clinical ethics consultation, policy development, and education for all hospitals in the MHealth Fairview system.
 Additionally, she is a member of the UMMC Ethics Committee.

-Dr. Konerman-Sease received her BA in Theology from Azusa Pacific University and is completing her PhD in Health Care Ethics and Theology at Saint Louis University.
+Dr. Konerman-Sease completed her PhD in Health Care Ethics and Theology at Saint Louis University in 2022.
 Konerman-Sease was a 2020-2021 Student Intern for Ethics and Theology at CommonSpirit Health where she assisted in clinical ethics consultation, policy development, and scarce resource allocation.
+She received the 2023 Emerging Scholar Award from the Institute on Theology and Disability for her doctoral work on chronic illness, Jane Austen, and Christian theology.

 Selected Publications